neumino/neumino.github.io/movies.md

-### Black Widow
+### Space Jam: A New Legacy
-*Released on 2021-07-07, vote average 8*
+*Released on 2021-07-08, vote average 7.9*

-Natasha Romanoff, also known as Black Widow, confronts the darker parts of her ledger when a dangerous conspiracy with ties to her past arises.
-Pursued by a force that will stop at nothing to bring her down, Natasha must deal with her history as a spy and the broken relationships left in her wake long before she became an Avenger.
+When LeBron and his young son Dom are trapped in a digital space by a rogue A.I., LeBron must get them home safe by leading Bugs, Lola Bunny and the whole gang of notoriously undisciplined Looney Tunes to victory over the A.I.&#39;s digitized champions on the court.
+It&#39;s Tunes versus Goons in the highest-stakes challenge of his life.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/RxAtuMu_ph4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/olXYZOsXw_o?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>